reactwaylabs/saga/README.md

 > The dispatcher receives actions and dispatches them to stores that have registered with the dispatcher.

-Every store will receive actions that were registered in specific store.
+To receive the actions you have to register them specifically.

 Dispatching is usually performed in [ActionCreators](#action-creators).